wallacepck/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: UC03 - Delete a contact**

+**MSS**

+1. User requests to <u>list contacts (UC02)</u>
+2. User requests to delete a specific contact in the list
+3. AcademySource deletes the contact

+    Use case ends.

+**Extensions**

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+    * 2a1.
+AcademySource shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 1.

+**Use case: UC04 - Search for a contact**

+**MSS**

+1. User requests to search for a contact using either a full/incomplete name, module name, module code, or contact number.
+2. AcademySource shows a list of contacts matching the search.

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

 *{More to be added}*